With over 7,000 islands to explore, it can be difficult to narrow down which ones are worth the trip when visiting the Philippines.

 How long do I need in Siargao?

 This will really depend on what you want from Siargao.
-If you want to see all the different attractions on offer, relax on the beaches, go island hopping, and even try some surfing, then I would give yourself at least a week to explore.
+If you want to see all the different attractions on offer, relax on the beaches, go island hopping, and even try some surfing, then I would give you at least a week to explore.

-Sometimes people end up staying on Siargao longer than planned because they fall in love with the island, so you may find that happens to you too….
+Sometimes, people end up staying on Siargao longer than planned because they fall in love with the island, so you may find that happens to you too….

 Top things to do in Siargao